ayyohh/w01d02-homework/homework2_answers.md

 // git push origin (name of branch)
 //2. git checkout (name of branch)
 //3.
 You'd want to use a branch if you are part of a team working on different things for the main project (master).
 This way you can push changes to the branch without affecting the master.

+//1. use git merge when you are combining similar code or functionality, pull when you know the code is solid and should be moved into the master code
+//2. git push